ic1618/Microsoft-Project15-ELP/docs/introduction.md

 # Introduction

-Meet with Client for full briefing on project, context and expectations - Project 15: Microsoft

 The Elephant Listening Project (ELP) began in 2000, our client Peter Howard Wrege took over in 2007 as director https://elephantlisteningproject.org/.

 ELP focuses on helping protect one of three types of elephants, the forest elephant which